lammps/lammps/doc/src/kspace_tild.rst

 and overlap occurs, then LAMMPS will reduce the order setting, one step at a time, until the ghost grid overlap only extends to nearest neighbor processors.
 The *minorder* keyword limits how small the *order* setting can become.
-The minimum allowed value for PPPM is 2, which is the default.
+The minimum allowed value for TILD is 2, which is the default.
 If *minorder* is set to the same value as *order* then no reduction is allowed, and LAMMPS will generate an error if the grid communication is non-nearest-neighbor and *overlap* is set to *no*\ .
-The *minorder* keyword is not currently supported in MSM.

 ----------